-A solid retention plan to ensure long-term staff satisfaction is essential once the energy is spent recruiting, hiring, and training staff.
+Once the energy is spent recruiting, hiring and training staff, it is essential to have a solid retention plan to ensure long-term staff satisfaction.
 The retention process starts with training.
 Training is best when it is employee-specific.
 Not all staff members are the same, and consideration for personal needs in training goes a long way in building staff loyalty.
-Review of staff benefits and salary structure should be done annually to ensure that valuable employees are not lost because the practice has not kept pace with the marketplace.
+A formal employee review and a review of staff benefits and salary structures should be done annually to ensure that valuable employees are not lost because the practice has not kept pace with the marketplace.

 All employees want to be recognized for the contributions they make to the practice.
-This is very difficult to do on a day-to-day basis.
-Periodic unexpected expressions of gratitude are much appreciated (e.g., annual staff appreciation day, ice cream sundaes on a warm summer day, or an annual holiday party or picnic).
-Personal remembrances on birthdays and for weddings and baby showers are also simple opportunities to remind staff that the practice cares about them as people.
-Developing a "family atmosphere" can be essential in helping staff feel they are an integral part of the practice's success.
+This is very difficult to do on a day-to-day basis; however, periodic unexpected expressions of gratitude are much appreciated (e.g., annual staff appreciation day, ice cream sundaes on a warm summer day, an annual holiday party or picnic).
+Personal remembrances for birthdays, weddings, baby showers and other major life events also are simple opportunities to remind staff that the practice cares about them as people.
+Developing a "family atmosphere" can be essential in helping staff feel they are integral parts of the practice's success.

-Encouraging staff development and growth through educational opportunities is also very helpful in increasing productivity, creating staff loyalty, and maintaining job satisfaction.
+Encouraging staff development and growth through educational opportunities can help in increasing productivity, creating staff loyalty and maintaining job satisfaction.
 Clinical staff members generally respond extremely well to opportunities to attend clinically relevant educational programs put on by regional and national allergy societies.
-Periodic in-service training sessions with the practice physicians are also beneficial and bring a unique perspective to the clinical staff member's work.
-Clerical personnel can benefit from enrollment in local courses that are frequently provided by local medical societies or insurance carriers.
-Recurring staff meetings to update all staff on practice plans and objectives allows the staff to feel personally vested in the success of the organization.
+Periodic inservice training sessions with the practice physicians also are beneficial and bring a unique perspective to the clinical staff member's work.
+Clerical personnel can benefit from enrollment in the courses that are frequently provided by local medical societies or insurance carriers.

+Recurring staff meetings to update all staff on practice plans and objectives allow the staff to feel personally vested in the success of the organization.
 These meetings often allow staff to ask questions and offer suggestions on operational issues.

-In general, establishing an approach that demonstrates that you are considerate of the needs and desires of your staff is the most valuable approach to improving staff retention.
+In general, establishing that you are considerate of the needs and desires of your staff is the most valuable approach to improving staff retention.